boxblinkracer/phpunuhi/README.md

 </phpunuhi>
 ```

-* Every set can have its own storage format (default is JSON).
+Every set can have its own storage format (default is JSON).

-* A JSON set can have 2 additional attributes
-    * jsonIntent [optioanl]: the intent for the imported and formatted JSON files (e.g. jsonIntent="3"). default is "2"
-    * jsonSort [optioanl]: indicates if the JSON data should be sorted alphabetically or not (e.g. jsonSort="true"), default is "false"
-* Every translation file needs its own locale.
+> Read more about optional attributes in the Storage section in the appendix below.

 ## 4. Validate Command